 The Trinbago Knight Riders won the 2017 edition of the CPL, which puts them on two wins all together, tied with Jamaica as being the most successful franchise.
 That brings pressure, and there will be pressure on the Knight Riders to succeed again, despite this being a hugely competitive T20 league.
 They will be interesting to watch, with fans expecting them to do well.

-Trinbago Knight Riders Squad: Amir Jangoo, Anderson Phillips, Brendon McCullum, Chris Lynn, Colin Munro, Darren Bravo, Denesh Ramdin,Dwayne Bravo, Hamza Tariq, Javon Searles, Junior Dala, Kevon Cooper, Khary Pierre, Nikita Miller, Ronsford Beaton, Shadab Khan, Sunil Narine, Terrence Hinds
+Trinbago Knight Riders Squad: Darren Bravo (captain), Amir Jangoo, Anderson Phillips, Brendon McCullum, Chris Lynn, Colin Munro, Denesh Ramdin,Dwayne Bravo, Hamza Tariq, Javon Searles, Shannon Gabriel (Junior Dala’s replacement), Kevon Cooper, Khary Pierre, Nikita Miller, Ronsford Beaton, Fawad Ahmed (Shadab Khan’s replacement), Sunil Narine, Terrence Hinds